 The average Atari cartridge has 4K of ROM.
 That is a whopping 4096 bytes.
 By contrast, 1 second of CD quality stereo sound requires 88200 bytes!!
 Keep in mind that apart from the music, the actual game code also has to fit in that size.
 You'll actually end up using the term "squeezing" more often than "fitting" in this context.

 It's not wholly bad, with a technique known as bank switching, up to 64K can be used in an Atari ROM, though it does complicate the programming of the software.
-For UT2600, an additional bank is used bringing a total of 8192 bytes at our disposal.
+For UT2600, additional banks are used bringing a total of 32768 bytes at our disposal.
 Luxury!

 The music for UT2600 is not a pre-fabricated recording (e.g. sample), but rather a series of instructions to be synthesized by the TIA at runtime.
 As such, the size for a typical track is much more forgiving, averaging between 413 to 956 bytes (yes, you keep track of individual digits!).